 Latin classes are conducted at Trinity, following a “cottage school” format, in which homeschool students meet once a week (Tuesday/Wednesdays) and complete their work through the week with help and supervision of parents.
 Open to students in grades 3 (age 8) and up.

-The next classes will begin in Fall 2017.
+The new classes will begin on August 22/23, 2017.
 Classes continuing from last spring will take place in the morning.
 New classes will be in the afternoon.
 Fill out the form below to receive information and get on our list to be notified to register.
 Cost for new students is $100 for the course, which includes required books.

 - The study of Latin greatly enhances a child’s ability to learn other languages—particularly those derived from Latin, such as Spanish and French.